 Innovative offerings: DVV International supports the development of curricula for innovative educational activities that should help participants to generate income and to defend their interests.
 Central to this are participatory methods that focus on the interests and experiences of the participants, encourage critical thinking, and peaceful conflict resolution.

 Qualified professionals: DVV International trains facilitators to become certified professionals in adult education.
 The training conveys theories and concepts of participatory adult education and enables participants to apply different teaching methods, depending on the topic and needs of learners.

-Powerful adult education centres: DVV International supports the facilities of governmental and non-governmental bodies to establish adult education centres and to strategically develop them further.
-The staff of the centres are supported to analyse training needs, to develop appropriate courses, to offer career guidance, to establish contacts with employers and encourage self-help initiatives in their catchment area.
+Powerful adult education centers: DVV International supports the facilities of governmental and non-governmental bodies to establish adult education centers and to strategically develop them further.
+The staff of the centers are supported to analyze training needs, develop appropriate courses, offer career guidance, establish contacts with employers, and encourage self-help initiatives in their catchment area.

-Another important cooperation partner at regional level is Arab House for Adult Education and Development (AHAED), the initiative for the promotion and professionalisation of adult education, which is supported by four Arab education networks and represents a major step towards networking and lobbying for ALE in the Arab world.
+Another important cooperation partner at the regional level is the Arab House for Adult Education and Development (AHAED), the initiative for the promotion and professionalization of adult education, which is supported by four Arab education networks and represents a major step towards networking and lobbying for ALE in the Arab world.